aszychlinski/tkinter_minesweeper/README.md

 :two: main_no_comments.py - same as `main` but without comments or docstrings

-:three: main_no_tkx.py - same as the no_comments version but also without the tkinter.tkx extension (and thus without tooltips)
+:three: main_no_tkx.py - same as the no_comments version but also without the tkinter.tix extension (and thus without tooltips)

 ## Description
 After completing my tkinter_bingo I wanted to do something a bit more complex... but not *too* complex.